nvs0108/AI_Generated_Art/README.md

 5. Open a pull request to submit your changes.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open source and free to use.

 ## Acknowledgments
 - Thanks to the creators of the machine learning models used for generating AI artwork.